sloshy/fs2-es/docs/Introduction.md

 n.b.
 Despite the name and `use` method semantics, this type has nothing in common with `cats.effect.Resource`.

-## EventStateManager
+## EventStateCache
-Now that we have abstractions for both event-sourced state and timed lifetime management, we can put the two together and automatically manage the lifetimes of `EventState` with `EventStateManager`.
+Now that we have abstractions for both event-sourced state and timed lifetime management, we can put the two together and automatically manage the lifetimes of `EventState` with `EventStateCache`.

-`EventStateManager` acts as a repository interface for generic event-sourced state.
+`EventStateCache` acts as a repository interface for generic event-sourced state.
 It works similarly to a concurrent `Map` with each one of your `EventState`s held behind a key.
-What makes `EventStateManager` special is that it understands how to create new states, read them from your event log, and manage their lifetimes for efficiency.
+What makes `EventStateCache` special is that it understands how to create new states, read them from your event log, and manage their lifetimes for efficiency.

-To create an `EventStateManager`, you need several functions and values defined that you plug into it.
+To create an `EventStateCache`, you need several functions and values defined that you plug into it.
 Here are all of the parameters necessary, with description:
 ```scala mdoc:silent
 import cats.Applicative